Rohhitd003/Excel_Dashboard_Project1/README.md

 Relation Between Age and Gender based on Number of orders.
 Which channel is contributing to maximum sales?
 Highest selling catagory.

+Final Conclusion Of the Project:-
+After analysing their sales data we got that Women of age group(30-49 yrs) living in maharashtra, karnataka, Uttarpradesh are more likely to buy.
+TO maximise sales in upcoming years they have to provide them Ads/Coupans/Offers of Amazon, Flipkart,Myntra channel so that they can buy more.